Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 ### Add State to Your app

-Within a class-based component, just like a regular JavaScript class, you want to initialize any state values in the constructor.
+Within a class-based component, just like a regular JavaScript class, initialize any state values in the constructor.

 ```
 constructor(props) {